marellocommerce/marello-application/package/marello-orocommerce-bridge/README.md

 Requirements
 ------------

-Marello OroCommerce Bridge requires Marello (EE) 1.3.x or above and OroCommerce (EE) 1.5.x or above installed, with the exception of 3.0 version, in order to function correctly.
+Marello OroCommerce Bridge requires Marello (EE) 3.0.x or above and OroCommerce (EE) 4.1.x or above installed in order to function correctly.

 Terminology
 ------------